 An Important Context: The Expansion of Advanced Degrees

 The growth of graduate and professional education is an important backdrop for the themes developed in this paper.
-More than 25 million Americans have masters or higher level degrees, approximately the population of the six largest cities in the United States.
-More than three million people have doctorate degrees, the population of Los Angeles, the country’s second largest city (U.S. Census Bureau 2014: Table 2–01).
-The idea of a post-industrial society dominated by “knowledge workers” has not yet come to pass, but it is clear that a number of important industries are populated disproportionately by people with advanced degrees and further that these industries are among the leading contributors to GDP.
-If we identify the industries in the “knowledge sector” using the criterion of 5% of employees holding master’s level of higher degrees, the sector includes agricultural services, mass media industries, chemicals, plastics, pharmaceuticals, computers and electronic equipment, scientific instruments, banking, accounting, consulting and other business services, medical services and hospitals, educational services (obviously including colleges and universities), legal services, and nearly all of government (Brint 2001, 2015; see also Powell & Snellman 2004).
-The knowledge sector, so defined, accounted for 43% of GDP by 2010 (Brint 2015).
+More than twenty-five million Americans have master’s or higher-level degrees, approximately the population of the six largest cities in the United States.
+More than three million people have doctorate degrees, the population of Los Angeles, the country’s second largest city (US Census Bureau 2014: table 2–01).
+The idea of a postindustrial society dominated by “knowledge workers” has not yet come to pass, but it is clear that a number of important industries are populated disproportionately by people with advanced degrees and, further, that these industries are among the leading contributors to GDP.
+If we identify the industries in the “knowledge sector” using the criterion of 5 percent of employees holding master’s level or higher degrees, the sector includes agricultural services, mass-media industries, chemicals, plastics, pharmaceuticals, computers and electronic equipment, scientific instruments, banking, accounting, consulting and other business services, medical services and hospitals, educational services (obviously including colleges and universities), legal services, and nearly all of government (Brint 2001, 2015; see also Powell and Snellman 2004).
+The knowledge sector, so defined, accounted for 43 percent of GDP by 2010 (Brint 2015).

 Sociologists have speculated that one of the important outcomes of the growth of a “knowledge sector” populated by people with advanced degrees is a change in dominant thought styles.
 Baker (2014) has described these changes as “an epistemological revolution”:

-The growth and intensity of science, rationalized inquiry, theory, (and) empirical methods (are) all influenced and reinforced . . .
-(These changes can be) understood as . . . at the core of an epistemological revolution (Baker 2014: 189–90).
+The growth and intensity of science, rationalized inquiry, theory, [and] empirical methods [are] all influenced and reinforced. . . .
+[These changes can be] understood as . . . at the core of an epistemological revolution (Baker 2014: 189–190).

-If Baker is correct, we should see a growing capacity, found primarily in those with advanced degrees, to think abstractly and to gather and weigh evidence in support of abstract conceptual frameworks and thereby to order the world by these empirically-anchored abstract conceptual frameworks.
+If Baker is correct, we should see a growing capacity, found primarily in those with advanced degrees, to think abstractly and to gather and weigh evidence in support of abstract conceptual frameworks, and thereby to order the world by these empirically anchored abstract conceptual frameworks.

 Knowledge Structures

 In this paper, I will be concerned with knowledge structures, rather than knowledge per se.
-Knowledge structures are akin to Thomas Kuhn’s (1972) paradigms; they provide a framework of inter-related concepts, results, and procedures within which subsequent work is structured.
+Knowledge structures are akin to Thomas Kuhn’s (1972) paradigms; they provide a framework of interrelated concepts, results, and procedures within which subsequent work is structured.
 But knowledge structures, as I will use the term, do not necessarily originate in scientific achievements.
+Nor do they necessarily contain many inter-related parts or principles.
 Instead, they are coherent frameworks for understanding that regulate action within specific organizational and institutional contexts.
-They are based on empirical verification or have the potential for such empirical verification.
+They are based on empirical verification, or have the potential for such empirical verification.
 The “balanced scorecard,” for example, is a knowledge structure that provides a framework for managerial accountability within many corporations.
-It is based on abstract thinking about the key constituencies required for successful unit operation and metrics for scoring how well a manager is performing in relation to these key constituencies (Kaplan & Norton 1996).
+It is based on abstract thinking about the key constituencies required for successful unit operation and metrics for scoring how well a manager is performing in relation to these key constituencies (Kaplan and Norton 1996).
 The potential for empirical verification related to unit effectiveness exists.
-Because of this empirical anchorage, examined or potential, a knowledge structure is not equivalent to a conceptual structure.
-Empirical anchorage may or may not be relevant to a conceptual structure, but it is always relevant to a knowledge structure.
-Like a paradigm, a knowledge structure does not typically impose a rigid or mechanical set of understandings and operations, but can be used more or less creatively and flexibly.
+Because knowledge structures make claims that can in principle be verified, knowledge structures are distinguishable from conceptual structures.
+The potential for verification may or may not be relevant to a conceptual structure, but, as I will use the term, it is always relevant to a knowledge structure.
+Religious systems, for example, are conceptual structures that are not subject to empirical verification.
+Like paradigms, knowledge structures do not typically impose a rigid or mechanical set of understandings and operations, but can be used more or less creatively and flexibly.